matchbox-sharing/tcpip-volume1-practice/gitbook/S4/S4-Intro.md

 More important, you will obtain the knowledge as following,

-* The usage of network utilities in Linux
+* Understand protocols, such as DNS, DHCP, TFTP, HTTP
-* The usage of wireshark
+* Intensive usage of wireshark

+### Resources
+* Hardware
+    * PC
+    * Rasberry Pi 3
-* The TCP/IP and OSI model
+    * Cable and Cabel Tester

-We are not going to lecture you like any other network books do, but start the hands-on experiments to walk you through the concepts of network, and inspire you to think independently, even design your own network experiments.
+    * Switch
+* Software
+    * OS: ubuntu 16.04, ubuntu 18.04
+    * Linux network utilities
+    * wireshark
+    * tcpdump